hashicorp/terraform-provider-azurerm/website/docs/r/eventgrid_domain.html.markdown

 A `identity` block supports the following:

 * `type` - Specifies the identity type of Event Grid Domain.
-Possible values are `SystemAssigned` (where Azure will generate a Managed Identity for you), `UserAssigned` where you can specify the User Assigned Managed Identity IDs in the `identity_ids` field, and `SystemAssigned, UserAssigned` which assigns both a system managed identity as well as the specified user assigned identities.
+Possible values are `SystemAssigned` (where Azure will generate a Principal for you) or `UserAssigned` where you can specify the User Assigned Managed Identity IDs in the `identity_ids` field.

 ~> **NOTE:** When `type` is set to `SystemAssigned`, The assigned `principal_id` and `tenant_id` can be retrieved after the Event Grid Domain has been created.
 More details are available below.